How to Create a Drop-Down Menu in WordPress

 Especially if you’ve accumulated many pages and posts, a well-planned navigation bar or menu will make it easy for users to explore everything you have to offer.
 This simple feature can also help reduce your bounce rates, keeping visitors around for longer

 In this article, we’ll walk through how to create a drop-down navigation menu bar in WordPress.
 Let’s get started!

-How to Add a Drop-Down Menu: Step by Step
+How to Add a Drop-Down Menu in WordPress: A Step-by-Step Guide

 There are several types of navigational menus, as you might have seen while visiting different websites.
 Let’s look at some of the most popular options.